oprel/acme/README.md

 - Extend max game year to 2099.
 - Trees can now be shaken while holding a net or fishing rod.
 - Letter grading less harsh on long sentences.
-- Included the many bugfixes identified and solved by the decomp team

-#### Planned
-- Can use camera controls outdoors.
+- Can control camera outdoors.
 - Can send multiple letters at once.
 - D-Pad shortcuts for switching tools and putting the current tool away.
 - Picked-up Bells now go directly into your wallet when there is enough room.
 - Automatic word wrapping when writing letters.

+### Bugfixes
+The build also includes all the bugfixes identified and fixed by the Animal Crossing Decompilation team.
+They are identified with the `BUGFIXES` tag.
+Some notable bugs in the original game include:
+- Unable to receive oranges as a foreign fruit gift from villagers
+- Saplings looking at the wrong acres for their neighbour checks
+- Cherry blossom weather doesn't appear.
+- Incorrect acre treates as the dump for town rating.
+- Snail flies away when released.

 Play
 ==========